 I started taking an SSRI (not Paxil) several years ago after going through counseling for anxiety.
 The counselor recommended that I might get through the rough patch I was experiencing by starting on an SSRI.
 After considerable deliberation, I decided it was the right thing for me to do at the time.
 I don't regret using an SSRI to get me through, but I do wish I had more information that would have helped me realize the reality of what I would face upon discontinuation.

-It wasn’t until just this past winter that a girlfriend mentioned to me how difficult it had been for her husband to get off of Paxil, when I did some research I found numerous examples of people who experienced minor and major withdrawal symptoms as they weaned themselves off of Paxil.
+It wasn't until just this past winter that a girlfriend mentioned to me how difficult it had been for her husband to get off of Paxil, when I did some research I found numerous examples of people who experienced minor and major withdrawal symptoms as they weaned themselves off of these drugs.
 As I read each testimonial I felt a flood of emotions.
-Every time I went off Paxil and felt worse, I thought I was broken.
-I never imagined these feelings were the result of withdrawal and didn’t represent who I really could be.
+Every time I went off and felt worse, I thought I was broken.
+I never imagined these feelings were the result of the withdrawal process and didn't represent who I really could be.
 This knowledge was a powerful catalyst for me.
-It gave me the strength to persevere through the withdrawal symptoms until my brain stopped craving Paxil and returned to its own equilibrium.
+It gave me the strength to persevere through the withdrawal symptoms until my brain stopped craving the drug and returned to its own equilibrium.

 I wanted to share this with all of you because I know a lot of people are on antidepressants these days and may not understand why they can't get off of it.